 What projects are you working on at the moment?

 So, at the minute I’m doing a lot of writing myself, knocking up some ideas that I’ve got for various things.
 My personal life’s kind of taken over at the minute, not majorly, but because I’ve just bought my own place it’s all been a bit hectic.
 So yeah, just writing and trying to pay my mortgage on time!

 What are your plans for the rest of the year?

 Continuing being creative, writing my own work, and just auditioning for other projects.
-So yeah, oh and also definitely trying to pay my mortgage on time.
-I must remember to do that haha!
+Oh and also definitely trying to pay my mortgage on time.
+I must remember to do that, haha!